 For Diwali prayers, there are a number of temples you can visit to pray.
 The Hindu Temple in Happy Valley is popular among Hong Kong island dwellers.
 Otherwise, the Hindu Temple in Tsim Sha Tsui is also a great option.

 More Temples To Pray And Celebrate Diwali In Hong Kong:

 Get crafty!
-From Diwali cards to create your own floating candles to funky outdoor rangoli creations, kids will enjoy decorating the home.
+From Diwali cards to creating your own floating candles to funky outdoor rangoli creations, kids will enjoy decorating the home.
 There is a surplus of brilliant ideas on Pinterest with a few of our favorite links below as well.

 Children absolutely love the treats and sweets side of Diwali!
 Some of the favorites?
 Kaju Katli - kaju means "cashew" in Hindi - is a yummy snack resembling white tiles.
 Laddoos are very popular during the celebration.
 This sweet of the deity Lord Ganesha is made from chickpea flour and flavored with chopped nuts and spices.
 Other must-tries include dates, burfi, and mithai and more.

-Buying Diwali Treats In Hong Kong
+Buying Diwali Treats In Hong Kong And Online:

 Want some help in teaching kids about the tradition of Diwali?
 Little Steps has selected 3 books to help you celebrate, educate, and enjoy Diwali with your kids.
 We love Amma, Tell Me About Diwali!
-Bhakti Mathur is a Hong Kong-based writer which has put together a full collection dedicated to educating kids about the various Indian festivities through exciting stories and gorgeous illustrations.
+Bhakti Mathur is a Hong Kong-based writer who has put together a full collection dedicated to educating kids about the various Indian festivities through exciting stories and gorgeous illustrations.